 Even in March 2018, I still come across website login systems that insist your password must be less than 8 or 9 characters: a black-hat hackers dream.

-Yet remarkable efforts are focusing on using our faces to log in.
-Nevertheless, to-date, facial login for websites is still not sufficiently strong.
-So other biometric data is required to fill in the security gaps.
+Yet remarkable efforts are focusing on allowing our faces to log in.
+No passwords needed.
+Nevertheless, to-date, facial login for websites is still probably not sufficiently strong.
+So other biometric data is required to fill any security gaps.

 How To Kill Your Passwords — By Breathing On Them

 Where are the A-star developers; the world-changers; the technology mavericks?

 Yet, there is hope.
 The winds of security technology changes are blowing ever more keenly.

 For me, the time for change is now.
 The key pieces of this remarkable jigsaw puzzle are forming, emerging into their theatre of operations, or are almost in place as I write this article today.

 Though I understand that an entire industry has been set up to service "conventional" passwords, naturally, I think the idea below must surely provide a near perfect, high security way to pass through software security barriers, without the need for: